michaldziuba03/michaldziuba03/README.md

 # ✨ About me

-I'm Michał, a Poland-based developer coding since 2018.
-I’m a big fan of open source and collaborative building.
-When I’m not at the keyboard, I’m into metal music, gaming, history and pixel art.
+I'm Michał, a Poland-based developer and open-source enthusiast since 2018.
+Outside of work, I spend my time gaming, listening to metal, and exploring history or pixel art.

 <p>
 💼&emsp;Software Developer at <b>2cW</b>  <br>